Galician Nationalist Bloc: Composition

+Leadership

+Alliances

+The BNG has taken part in several alliances with other parties in Spain to have its interests represented in the European Parliament.
+These alliances are usually established with other regionalist and separatist parties such as the Basque Nationalist Party and the Catalan Convergence and Union.
+Currently, the BNG is part of the Ahora Repúblicas coalition, which also includes the Basque EH Bildu and the Republican Left of Catalonia.

+International affiliation and relations

+In the European Parliament, the BNG is a member of the Greens–European Free Alliance group.

 Electoral performance

 BNG began its electoral history in a modest way.
-However, it quickly progressed from a single seat in the Galician Parliament to its best results in 1997 when, under the leadership of Xosé Manuel Beiras, it won almost 25 per cent of the total vote and 18 seats (out of 75) at the Parliament.
+However, it quickly progressed from a single seat in the parliament of Galicia to its second best result in 1997 when, under the leadership of Xosé Manuel Beiras, it won almost 25 per cent of the total vote and 18 seats (out of 75) at the Parliament.

 After the 2001 Galician elections, the BNG still was the second-largest political group in the Galician Parliament with 17 seats, slightly ahead of the Socialists' Party of Galicia (PSdG) in total votes.
 Yet it was not until 2005 that BNG could force a coalition government, despite losing four seats and slipping to the third place.
 The BNG vice-president Anxo Quintana became then the vice-president of Galicia, and BNG could directly appoint a number of conselleiros (ministers) for some government departments.
 Prior to that, the other major Galician party, the conservative People's Party (PPdeG), had remained in control of the overall majority and therefore of the Galician government.
 In the 2009 elections, a sharp reduction in votes for the PSdG, together with poor results for the BNG (12 seats), forced the left-wing coalition out of government to the benefit of the PPdeG.

-Meanwhile, the BNG won 208,688 votes (11.37 per cent of the Galician vote, 0.8 of the Spanish total) in the 2004 Spanish general election, gaining two of the 350 seats in the Spanish Congress of Deputies.
+Meanwhile, the BNG won 208,688 votes (11.37 per cent of the Galician vote, 0.8 of the Spanish total) in the 2004 Spanish general election, gaining two of the 350 seats in the Congress of Deputies.
 Results in the 2008 Spanish general election were slightly improved (+0.7% in Galicia), although resulting in the same number of seats.
 Results in local elections have traditionally been good, with a constant increase in the number of seats won, allowing BNG to govern or to, at least, take part in the government coalitions of most Galician large urban centres.

-BNG lost its single Member of the European Parliament, Camilo Nogueira, in the 2004 European Parliament election.
-However, BNG's interests have continued to be represented thanks to alliances established with other parties such as the Basque Nationalist Party and the Catalan Convergence and Union.
-BNG maintains regular contact with its European group, the European Greens–European Free Alliance, through a permanent representative in the chamber.